-Interventional Radiology is a subspecialty of radiology that uses minimally invasive image-guided procedures to diagnose and treat diseases throughout the body.
-For various musculoskeletal and sport medicine problems, subspecialist Interventional Radiologists can perform a range of interventional procedures.
+Intervention Radiology is a subspecialty of radiology that uses minimally invasive image-guided procedures to diagnose and treat diseases throughout the body.
+For various musculoskeletal and sport medicine problems, subspecialist Intervention Radiologists can perform a range of Intervention procedures.

 Nuclear medicine is a medical imaging specialty that uses small amounts of radioactive medication, called a radiopharmaceutical (tracer) to diagnose a variety of diseases, including musculoskeletal injuries and pain, cancers, heart disease, gastrointestinal, endocrine, neurological disorders and other abnormalities within the body.